eosc-sq/ensure-sq/docs/papers-selection.md

 * *ER* - this should talk about software metrics, maybe it introduces some software characteristics in relation to the software metrics selected.
 * *MD* - seems just distributed vs collocated teams comparison
-* *MC* - more focused on organizational aspects than quality
+* *MC* - more focused on organizational aspects than quality.

 ---